ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 ### Dataset Summary

-Built from 60 English scientific abstracts in the larger annotated dataset, *Discourse Dependency TreeBank for Scientific Abstracts* ([Yang & Li, 2018](https://aclanthology.org/P18-2071)), [Accuosto and Saggion (2019)](https://aclanthology.org/W19-4505.pdf) offered a fine-grained annotated dataset for the argumentative component classification and relation classification tasks.
+Built from 60 English scientific abstracts in the larger annotated dataset: *Discourse Dependency TreeBank for Scientific Abstracts* (SciDTB; [Yang & Li, 2018](https://aclanthology.org/P18-2071)), [Accuosto and Saggion (2019)](https://aclanthology.org/W19-4505.pdf) offered a fine-grained annotated dataset for the argumentative component classification and relation classification tasks, based on the study of Kirschner et al. ([2015](https://aclanthology.org/W15-0501/)).

-The dataset contains 327 sentences, 8012 tokens, 862 discourse units and 352 argumentative units (of 6 labels) linked by 292 argumentative relations (of 5 labels).
+The dataset is token-based and segmented into elementary units that cover that entire text.

 ### Supported Tasks and Leaderboards